Newcastle's ultimate craft beer brewhouse & restaurant on King Street

 Is there a story behind the name Foghorn?

 Anyone who lives locally hears the foghorns sound with shipping movements in the harbour.
 It is one of those ‘Newcastle’ sounds that you kind of get used to as part of the backdrop of the city.
 We wanted a name that reflected where we come from but that didn’t take itself too seriously.

 There is a distinct American theme throughout the menu – what inspired the American influence?

 This style of food really suits our beers, has great flavour and is very cool right now.
 My business partner and our venue manager both have Northeast US backgrounds so that has helped with the authenticity of recipe design.

 How many taps are there on offer and how often will the flavours change?

 We have 16 taps and one traditional British Beer Engine.
 We will have 3 or 4 regulars and rotate through the other styles as we grow.
 In coming months we hope to have all the taps filled with our beers and we will look to change them up regularly.

-What’s the benefit to having the brewery on site in relation to its flavour?
+What’s the benefit to having the brewery on-site?

 Beer is best consumed fresh.
 You can’t get any fresher than drinking beer served straight from the tank at the brewery that brewed it.

 For someone who isn’t a beer lover, what beer would you recommend to try?